 - 1. The due date for each course requirement is clearly indicated in the course syllabus. - 2.
 Coursework may be submitted in advance of the due date.
 Coursework must be submitted electronically in the appropriate format as indicated in Blackboard, no later than 11:59 p.m. on the due date. - 3.
-Penalty for late course work: Competencies submitted w/in 2 days past the due date will receive a 15% deduction.
+Penalty for late course work: A penalty of 15% will apply for submissions within two days of the due date.
 Coursework received more than two days after the due date will not be accepted and a grade of zero will be recorded.